 Search for a Duplex or Small Multi-Unit Property on Your Own

 One of the best reasons to search for properties yourself is that since the building is not handled by a real estate agent, the seller is not paying a real estate commission.
 That’s a good point for negotiation since real estate commissions would otherwise run 3% to 7% of the sale price—money you might be able to negotiate off the asking price.

 If you prefer to search for properties yourself, you have many options.
 Craigslist is almost always useful.
-Other real estate websites such as Zillow are great leads sources as are for sale by owner (FSBO) sites that often have multi-family properties listed.
+Other real estate websites such as Zillow are great lead sources as are for sale by owner (FSBO) sites that often have multi-family properties listed.

-Use a Local Real Estate Agent to Help You Buy the Duplex, Triplex, or Fourplex
+Use a Local Real Estate Agent

 Every real estate agency has access to one or more multiple listing services (MLS) which contain all the properties for sale, across every agency that belongs to that multiple listing service.
 Often, an MLS in one county or area will link to those nearby, helping expand your search area.

-On the flipside, using an agent and the MLS means that agent commissions will be involved in the sale.
+Using an agent and the MLS means that agent commissions will be involved in the sale.
 As a buyer, the commission doesn’t typically come out of your pocket; it comes out of the seller’s.
 But, the commission will be factored into the sale price.
 Additionally, agents know their market, and they know how to determine property values; so prices for agent-listed properties tend to be priced at market value.

-Turn to Local Real Estate Investors Associations (REIAs) to Help You Locate a Small Multi-Unit Building
+Turn to Local Real Estate Investors Associations (REIAs)

 If you are an investor seeking a small multi-unit property, consider joining your area’s real estate investors association (REIA).
 These are organizations of fellow real estate investors who meet to learn, network, and often share properties for sale.
-Investors often have duplexes, fourplexes and other multi-family buildings available or know of someone who does.
+Investors often have duplexes, fourplexes and other multi-family buildings available or know someone who does.